jschwe/ServoDemo/Readme.md

 ### Setup and dependencies

 Download the [Command Line Tools for HarmonyOS NEXT].
-Note that as of Developer Beta 1, this still requires logging in with a registered and verified Chinese Huawei ID, registering for the Huawei Developer account and doing the real-name developer account verification.
+Note that this requires logging in with a registered and verified Huawei Developer account.
-If you are not a chinese national, you will still see the download button, but clicking it will have no effect.

 Extract the command line tools to a directory of your choice, and setup the following environment-variables
 ```